ets-labs/python-dependency-injector/docs/providers/async.rst

    :emphasize-lines: 26-29
    :lines: 3-

-If provider has any awaitable injections it turns into async mode.
+If provider has any awaitable injections it switches into async mode.
 In async mode provider always returns awaitable.
 This causes a cascade effect:

 .. code-block:: bash